38° F

 Imperiled Fishers Habitat Study

-Uncover the impact of climate-driven wildfires and tree mortality on the endangered Pacific fisher by supporting park staff in monitoring populations with remote cameras, GPS collars, and scientific models.
+Uncover the impact of human activity, disease, and landscape changes on the endangered Pacific fisher by supporting park staff in monitoring populations throughout Yosemite and surrounding public lands.

 Read More